Profile

 About

-‘Lost in a Quatrain’, her deep, soulful, debut collection, was written over a period of 18 years and is a thought-provoking read on a journey to becoming, a journey of hope and healing.
-The poem “Whiplash” from the book was quoted in The House of Parliament and ‘Pre Natal’ was nominated “Poem of the Day’ on the popular poetry platform, PoemHunter.
+The poem “Whiplash” from the book was quoted in a debate in The House of Parliament and ‘Pre Natal’ was nominated “Poem of the Day’ on the popular poetry platform, PoemHunter.
 Lost in a Quatrain was First Runner-Up for poetry in the South African Independent Publisher Awards 2021.
-Her second collection will be released in 2022.
+Her second collection will be released in 2024.